ucb-art/ChiselDSP/README.md

 ChiselDSP Development Environment
 ===================

+> Note: The directory structure is in flux.
+We're in the process of refactoring. :)

 This repository hopefully serves as a good starting point for making and easily testing your various ChiselDSP generators *(1 generator at a time)*.
 See [UC Berkeley Chisel](https://chisel.eecs.berkeley.edu) homepage for more information about Chisel.

 ----------